 ICMA maintains close ties to state-based associations of local government professionals through its regional Relationship Management efforts and dedicated ICMA Liaison Program.
 ICMA strives to closely align its work with states and affiliates, and to measure progress over time.
 Formal affiliation agreements between state associations, affiliate groups, and ICMA offer a tool for documenting where and how we work together, and how we can build on key strategic initiatives of mutual benefit, setting specific goals in collaboration with ICMA.

 The purpose of these affiliate relationships is twofold:

 - Reinforce the importance and value of the relationship between ICMA and state associations, and the value of belonging to both.

 - Complement and not compete with state associations on the support and delivery of services to local government management professionals

 Our goal is to complement one another's efforts, grow our respective memberships, and share resources.
 The affiliation agreement initiative is framed around the priorities of leadership, professional development, knowledge sharing, and membership.

 To identify your key staff and ICMA Executive Board contacts, use the State Leadership / Liaison Directory.

-- In four of ICMA's five U.S. regions, ICMA has Regional Directors in place who have long tenures as managers in the region and who also served in their state association leadership.
-One senior staff member currently serves as a Regional Team Leader in ICMA's Northeast region, however ICMA is currently recruiting for a Northeast Regional Director to serve the region.
+In all of ICMA's five U.S. regions, ICMA has Regional Directors in place who have long tenures as managers in the region and who also served in their state association leadership.